vovchisko/unusual-event-emitter/README.md

 # Unusual Event-Emitter

-This emitter has been written for a single specific purpose.
-And I don't want to save each callback function as a variable just to be able to remove the listener later.
-So I can save it's ID instead!
-Also its not bother about the context.
-Use arrow functiuon when it needed.
+This emitter has been written for a single specific purpose - make it easy to unsibscribe at any given moment in any place of your code.
+Each subscribtion returns string subscribtion identifier.
+No need to save each callback function as a variable just to be able to remove one exact listener later.

 ### Why?
-For specific cases when your event name might looks like "call-me:986111".
-And somwere else in the universe websoket client can fire specific event for specific message.
+For simplicity.

 ### Nothing but ES6 Class.
 Feel free to `extend` from it.
 Except for one little detail: The main feature is `event-id` for each event.